cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230704 0225-1 Day #21_

 Desc:
-The session we had yesterday on AWS Serverless Architecture also known as AWS Event-Driven Architecture using API Gw, Lambda Functions with Java SDK & SNS Topic/Subscribers.
+The session we had on AWS Serverless Architecture also known as AWS Event-Driven Architecture using API Gw, Lambda Functions with Java SDK & SNS Topic/Subscribers.